 That much water would put a lot of pressure on the walls of any recipient.
 Yerebatan Sarnici (The Sunken Cistern), also known as Yerebatan Sarayi (The Sunken Palace) is surrounded by a 4 meters thick wall and insulated with waterproof mortar.
 The impressive weight is supported by 336 marble columns bound by cross-shaped vaults and an arched roof.
 This amazing work of architecture which lies deep into the heart of Istanbul is now a museum that can be visited.
 It also was the location for a James Bond movie: From Russia with Love.
 If you played the video game Assassin’s Creed: Revelation, you had a chance to explore The Yerebatan Cistern (there is a sequence in the game entitled just like this) in the virtual space.

 I have a piece of advice for those of you who want to see the cistern: be there in the morning.
 The opening time is 9:00.
 If you can get there 20-30 minutes before, that would be great, otherwise you might have to wait several rounds to get inside.
 Access is permitted in groups only, meaning that you can go by yourself, but you’ll visit together with a big group of tourists.
+The tours aren’t guided.
+If you want, you can have a private guide, but you’d need to find her yourself.
 You can take as many photos as you wish, you can even use your flash, nobody minds.
 Keep in mind, though, that there’s not a lot of light inside, so take your tripod with you.

 And next time your water tap leaks or you let it run while daydreaming, think about how many people had to work to bring that water to your place.